 The Straddle Method

-But if you can find a nice sandy beach or shoreline with sand bottom, you should be able to employ the straddle method with relative ease.
-To set up for this method, you’ll want to get your kayak into the water deep enough so that it’s not touching the bottom.
+Though if you can find a nice sandy beach or shoreline with sand bottom, you should be able to employ the straddle method.
+To set up for this method, get your kayak into the water deep enough so that it’s not touching the bottom.

-Aim for water that’s ankle-to knee-deep in order to ensure that you won’t get stuck trying to push your way into deeper water using the blades of your kayak paddle, which is a surefire way to break a paddle before you even get started.
+Aim for water that’s ankle-to knee-deep.
+You won’t get stuck trying to push your way into deeper water using the blades of your kayak paddle.
+This is a surefire way to break a paddle before you even get started.

-Also, make sure that everything you want for your day is already loaded onto your kayak before executing this technique.
+Also, make sure that everything you want for your day is loaded onto your kayak before executing it.

-But once you have those criteria met, set up with your paddle in one hand and the bow of your kayak between your legs.
-Using your free hand, bring the kayak forward between your legs until the seat is positioned directly underneath your hips (as shown below).
+Once you have those criteria met, set up with your paddle in one hand and the bow of your kayak between your legs.
+Using your free hand, bring the kayak forward between your legs until the seat is positioned directly underneath your hips. (as shown below)

 You’ll most likely need to widen out your legs as the widest part of your kayak comes underneath you.
-But moving the kayak (instead of walking one way or the other) allows you to keep your feet more stable and take advantage of the fact that your kayak is floating.
+Moving the kayak instead of walking one way or the other, allows you to keep your feet more stable and take advantage of the fact that your kayak is floating.

 If you do have a paddle partner close by, you can ask him or her to help stabilize your kayak from the stern as you sit into it.

-If you want to keep both of your handsfree for this technique, you can either utilize your paddle parks, ask your partner to hold your paddle, or simply slide it into the cockpit as you’re entering your kayak.
+If you want to keep both of your hands free, you can use your paddle parks by asking your partner to hold your paddle.
+You can also slide it into the cockpit as you’re entering your kayak.

-If you’re intent on sticking to your sit-inside kayak, then there is a relatively simple way you can modify the straddle method to work for you.
-To set up for this modification, however, you’ll want to keep the bow of your kayak on the shoreline for extra stability.
+If you’re intent on sticking to your sit-inside kayak, then you can modify the straddle method to work for you.
+To modify, however, you’ll want to keep the bow of your kayak on the shoreline for extra stability.

 Then, you’ll want to set your paddle into the cockpit or secure it using the paddle park on the gunwale so that your hands are free.
 From here, stand on one side of your kayak with your hips facing away from your kayak.